tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payouts-API.md

 For introductory terms, how to request this service and more information, refer to [Payouts]({{< ref "payouts.html" >}}).

-{{% alert title="Note" color="warning"%}}

-Service URL displayed here are not in sandbox or production environment yet.
-If you need to know when they will be available, contact your sales representative.

-{{% /alert %}}

 ## Configuring the authentication
 To use the methods to manage Payouts or WebHooks exposed by the Payouts service, you must include the `Authorization` and `PublicKey` headers: